Billy Meyer: Pittsburgh Pirates

-Personal life
+Legacy

+In 1954, the Pirates retired Meyer's uniform number #1.
+It was only the seventh number retired by a team in AL/NL history, with Meyer the first person who was primarily a manager to have his number retired.
+Several later historians have remarked on the puzzling circumstances of the number retirement, given that Meyer had a managing record of 317–452 (.412) over only five seasons in Pittsburgh and never finishing higher than fourth in the league.
+This is a contrast to the vast majority of retired numbers, which recognize either professional accomplishments at the highest level (frequently but not always including membership in the Baseball Hall of Fame), long-term tenure with the same team, significant post-season success, or a personal connection/possible tragedy associated with the franchise.

-Despite a managing record of 317–452 (.412) over five seasons, all with Pittsburgh, and his pedestrian big league playing career, Meyer was given two significant honors, a measure of how widely respected he was.
-In 1954, the Pirates retired Meyer's uniform number (1).
-He also was saluted by his native city of Knoxville, where he maintained his home and had married a classmate from grade school, Madelon Warters, in 1932.
+Meyer also was honored by his native city of Knoxville, where he maintained his home and had married a classmate from grade school, Madelon Warters, in 1932.
 The city's baseball park, for years the home of the minor-league Knoxville Smokies, was named Bill Meyer Stadium in his honor.
+The stadium was closed in 1999 and demolished in 2003.

-Meyer appears in the Norman Rockwell painting Bottom of the Sixth.
+Meyer appears in the Norman Rockwell painting Tough Call.

+Post-managerial career

 After his managing days, Meyer worked as a scout and troubleshooter for the Pirates until he suffered a stroke in 1955.
 Meyer died two years later, in Knoxville, of heart and kidney ailments at age 64.